Build Your Brand: There’s an App for That!

 The modern age of technology has given birth to mobile applications (apps).
 They have made, and are continuing to make, huge waves in how consumers interact with their mobile phones, which in turn has created huge marketing opportunities for brands.

-There are two giants of the mobile application world, Apple and Google Android, but how have they got there?
+There are two giants of the mobile application world, Apple and Google Android, but how did they get there?

 Apple has become the most valued brand on the planet, with a total of $153.3 billion, and this is no fluke.

 Since 2009, Apple’s brand value has increased by 84%.
 The catalysts for this immense growth have been the iPod and iPhone.
-Both these devices have seamlessly amalgamated a number of features providing mass audiences with an entirely new and exciting world to interact with.
+Both these devices have seamlessly amalgamated several features, providing mass audiences with an entirely new and exciting world to interact with.

 While the iPod changed the way we listen to music, the iPhone has caused monumental shifts in the way we digitally interact.
-Applications have contributed in no small part to the digital revolution and the critical success factor to the application industry has been the contributions made by third parties; people who have designed and built their own app’s to submit to the Apple or Google Android markets.
-These marketplaces are where the vast majority of applications are downloaded and are incredibly important marketing vehicles; critical in the distribution of applications.
+Applications have contributed in no small part to the digital revolution, and the critical success factor to the application industry has been the contributions made by third parties, people who have designed and built their apps to submit to the Apple or Google Android markets.
+These marketplaces are where the vast majority of applications are downloaded and are incredibly important marketing vehicles, critical in the distribution of applications.

 Bill Wong, Electronic Design, highlights important characteristics every smartphone requires to facilitate high-performance applications.